How to combine line and bar charts in Datawrapper

 The last two digits of the hex code represent the alpha transparency.
 If you put 50, it sets the transparency to 50%.
 If you put 00, it makes it completely transparent, no matter what color it is.
 Making it transparent will not show the line, but will still show tooltips when you hover over the bars:

-You can change the style of the lines too.
+Now, let's change the style of the lines too.
 Let's change the " Loess prediction" to a dashed line.
 Do so by clicking on the line icons marked inside the box below.

 We also want to show the lines as a curved interpolation.
 You can select this with the dropdown menu: